2024 Transportation Levy Overview & Toolkit

 The Council’s Current Levy Proposal

-The Seattle City Council is currently amending the proposal transmitted by the mayor’s office, which was sent to the Council in May.
+The Seattle City Council amended the proposal transmitted by the mayor’s office, which was sent to the Council in May.

 Chair Saka’s Proposed Amendments

-The Chair of the Select Committee on the 2024 Transportation Levy, Rob Saka, proposed an initial package of amendments to the Mayor’s proposed levy on May 31.
-Broadly speaking, Chair Saka's amendments would:
+The Chair of the Select Committee on the 2024 Transportation Levy, Rob Saka, proposed a package of amendments to the Mayor’s proposed levy.
+Chair Saka's proposal, broadly speaking, invests the levy's funds in the following ways:

 • $160.5 million in Vision Zero and school and neighborhood safety